-The Company has assigned Meechai Thailand Co., Ltd., with Mr. Jormsup Lochaya acting as the Head of Compliance of the regulatory agency that regulates business operations of the Company and supervising and controlling the operations of the Company.
-It is responsible for being the center for supervising the business operations of the company/group of companies under the laws, rules, regulations, policies, and requirements of relevant authorities such as the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand or other agencies related to the business operations of the company/group of companies.
+The Company has assigned Meechai Thailand Co., Ltd., with Mr. Jormsup Lochaya (qualification of the incumbent as described in Attachment 1) acting as the Head of Compliance of the regulatory agency that regulates business operations of the Company and supervising and controlling the operations of the Company.
+It is responsible for being the center for supervising the business operations of the company/group of companies under the laws, rules, regulations, policies, and requirements of relevant authorities such as the Securities and Exchange Commission (SEC)) and the Stock Exchange of Thailand or other agencies related to the business operations of the company/group of companies.